fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/README.md

 	# load necessaries packages
 	library(terra)
 	library(sf)

+	# !!!!! define the tile size
+	# the tile size will define how large the tiles you will feed into
+	# the deep learning algorithm are.
+The tile size does have an effect on
+	# the way the algorithm learns and is hence one of the parameters you can
+	# adjust. the larger the value you chose, the larger the tiles will be
+	# and the less tiles you will create.
+In this example the tile size would be
+	# 200 by 200 pixels
+	tile_pix = 200

 	# !!!!! load the paths to all image-subsets overlapping with the
 	# reference polygons
 	fils <- list.files("D:/5_pytorch/pre_processing/raster/", pattern=".tif$", full.names = T)